 “The gameplay is just generic Yu-Gi-Oh!”

-The graphics of the game receive mixed reviews, with some praising the artwork and 3D models as decent for a card game, while others criticize the overall visual quality as outdated and lacking in detail.
-Many users note that the animations are simplistic and repetitive, with some even comparing them unfavorably to older titles.
-Overall, while the game may not be visually impressive, it is still considered enjoyable for fans of the genre.
+The graphics of the game receive mixed reviews, with some praising the artwork and 3D models as decent for a card game, while others criticize the overall aesthetics as outdated and lacking in detail.
+Many users note that the animations are minimal and repetitive, with some even comparing them unfavorably to older titles.
+Overall, while the game is playable and runs smoothly on most systems, it does not impress graphically and feels basic compared to modern standards.

 “Legacy of the Duelist is an excellent game with cards from all generations, nice visuals, and a lot of content, both single and online play.”